Facebook pixel

 4. Under or over inflated tyres

-With under-inflated tyres, they grip the road much more than they’re intended to and are less responsive to directional changes, which reduces your handling when going around bends or driving at higher speeds.
+With under-inflated tyres, they grip the road much more than they’re intended to (because the sides of the tyre sag down with the pressure) and are less responsive to directional changes.
+This, in turn, reduces your handling when going around bends or driving at higher speeds.

 Overinflated tyres, on the other hand, could lead to blowouts and skidding.
-The more pressurised a tyre is, the less it’s able to grip a road, so the more likely your tyres spin or skid when braking.
+The more pressurised a tyre is, the less it’s able to grip a road (because it’s held up on a more specific point – like a balloon), so the more likely it is that your tyres will spin or skid when braking.

 5. Improper tyres for the vehicle’s use

-This last point is the least common, but driving with tyres that are unfit for a vehicle’s purpose can be illegal.
-This usually applies to having tyres that don’t meet the load requirements of the vehicle or have a max speed rating that is unsuitable for the vehicle.
+This last point is the least common, but driving with tyres that are unfit for a vehicle’s purpose can actually be illegal.
+This usually applies to having tyres that don’t meet the load requirements of the vehicle or have a max speed rating that is unsuitable.

-For example, fitting car tyres to a motorhome (which you’d really have to try to succeed in doing) is a bad idea, not only because they tend to be a smaller diameter, but because they can’t handle the weight of a motorhome.
-Vice versa, wheels that are too large for a vehicle will significantly affect handling and are likely to be dangerous without serious vehicle modifications – which themselves could render your vehicle illegal.
+For example, fitting car tyres to a motorhome (which you’d really have to try hard to do) is a bad idea.
+Not only because they tend to be a smaller diameter, but because they can’t handle the weight of a motorhome.
+On the other hand, wheels that are too large for a vehicle will significantly affect handling, and are likely to be dangerous without serious vehicle modifications – which themselves could render your vehicle illegal.

 Worried about your tyres?